 - Camera mode: AV/A (Aperture priority) or manual (m)

-- Shutter speed: Set by camera (Aperture priority) or meter accordingly (m).
+- Shutter speed: Set by the camera (Aperture priority) or meter accordingly (m).
 Aim for 2 seconds or faster

 - Aperture: As wide as possible such as F4

 - ISO: As low as possible but fast enough to get sharp images.
-Shots taken slower than 1/30 may incur handshake (without a tripod).
+Shots that are taken slower than 1/30 may incur handshake (without a tripod).
 Increase the ISO to allow for faster shutter speeds, or if your images are blurry

 - Image Stabiliser: Yes if not using a tripod (IS or VR)